 Can you do too many lessons?

-People choose to become ADIs for the money.
+You have to face the fact that people choose to become ADIs for the money.
 The best ones also do it because it’s something they actually want to do to, but money is always the bottom line.
 It’s only a job, after all.
 So it is natural to want to be busy.

 So, yes.
 You can do too many lessons.